 I’ve made available my pathological project.
 It requires the Visual C++ Compiler November 2013 CTP to build it.
 The solution file contains three projects: CompileNonParallel, CompileMoreParallel, and CompileMostParallel.
 These project share source files but have different build settings – I hope that the project names are sufficiently expressive.

 Also included is buildall.bat, ETWTimeBuild_lowrate.bat, and the source for devenvwrapper.exe.
 If you run buildall.bat from an elevated command prompt then it will register the ETW provider then run the other files and build all three projects, creating three ETW files.
-You will have to build devenvwrapper first.
+The trace files used in creating this blog post are also included.

 The devenvwrapper project also serves as a good example of a very simple ETW provider.